I want you all to engage in a little thought experiment with me:

 Did Dr. Kulkarni mean that women can’t be scientists by his off-hand remark?
 Probably not.
 I like to think that he was commenting on the child-like curiosity that many scientists have, and that the general enthusiasm with which curiosity-driven research is carried out feels a little like “getting to play with some pretty cool toys”.
 However, when you take that sentiment in context with the stories of institutional sexism that I, and every female scientist, has experienced in some way, it becomes easy to see why we are reacting with outrage.

-I happen to work for a company called Life Science Forensics, where I am the Director of Science and Research, and right now we are made up of four women only.
-I would very much refer to this wonderful group of women that I work with as “girls with toys” because we are driven to innovative research projects that often start with a curious question and the knowledge that we have plenty of high end instrumentation to test out ideas.
+I happen to work with a lot of women that I would very much refer to as “girls with toys” because we are driven to innovative research projects that often start with a curious question and the knowledge that we have plenty of high end instrumentation to test out ideas.
 We are committed to innovating our field-and if you had the kind of instruments we have, you’d want to be testing for all kinds of things like we do.

 Does it matter that we are women?
 Not at all.
 Science is for everyone with a curious mind.
 Dorothy Parker wrote: “The cure for boredom is curiosity.
 There is no cure for curiosity.”
 And that has NOTHING to do with gender.